Healthy Jade Plant (Crassula ovata) in bright indirect, also known as Jade Plant

 Jade Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Jade Plant grows best in Bright Indirect light and can tolerate medium, direct conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Jade Plant light consistent for stronger growth and flowering.

 Jade Plant is listed as Toxic for pets and Mildly Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Jade Plant out of reach when ingestion is a concern.

 Jade Plant does best in Cactus, Perlite with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.